 - 1. How did the public participation process provide transparency and meaningful participation for minority populations, low-income populations, tribes, and indigenous peoples? - 2.
-How did the rule-writers identify and address existing and/or new disproportionate environmental and public health impacts on minority populations, low-income populations, and/or indigenous peoples?

-3. How did actions taken under #1 and #2 impact the outcome or final - 3.
-How did actions taken under #1 and #2 impact the outcome or fina decision?8
+How did the rule-writers identify and address existing and/or new disproportionate environmental and public health impacts on minority populations, low-income populations, and/or indigenous peoples? - 3.
+How did actions taken under #1 and #2 impact the outcome or final decision?8